Bajorat Media

 There are different types of CSS selectors that can be used in different ways.
 The most important CSS selectors are:

-- Class selector: is used to format a group of HTML elements that have a common 'class' property.
+- Class selector: used to style a group of HTML elements that share a common ‘class’ property.

 - Attribute selector: allows formatting HTML elements based on their attributes and/or attribute values.